Tensor networks and graphical calculus for open quantum systems: Introduction

-The graphical calculus casts the theory of open quantum systems into the framework of \emph{tensor networks}, which comes equipped with a graphical means to represent and reason about the contraction of sequences of tensors~\cite{Penrose1971}.
 Graphical calculi have been used to great benefit in several areas of modern physics with the most prolific example being the use of Feynman diagrams to calculate scattering amplitudes in quantum field theories~\cite{Baez2009}.
-In the case of tensor networks, their use dates back to earlier work by Penrose who's graphical notation is a useful starting point~\cite{Penrose1971}.
-Recent work has been done on uniting the theory of tensor network states with modern algebra and similar graphical tools which have recently received interest in the quantum information, foundations and condensed matter communities~\cite{Biamonte2010, Bergholm2010}.
-They have been used as computational tools for simulating many-body quantum systems efficiently~\cite{Vidal2008,Evenbly2009,Verstraete2008, Biamonte2010}, as a tool for manipulating tensor networks and to generalize quantum circuits~\cite{Bergholm2010}, and for exploring the foundations of quantum mechanics~\cite{Abramsky2004,Abramsky2009,Chiribella2011,Hardy2011}.
+In the context of QIP there has been recent interest in employing graphical techniques more general than standard quantum circuits, with two popular approaches being based on \emph{tensor networks} and \emph{category theory}.
+The approach presented here casts the theory of open quantum systems into the framework of tensor networks, which comes equipped with a graphical means to represent and reason about the contraction of sequences of tensors~\cite{Penrose1971}.
+The use of tensor networks dates back to earlier work by Penrose, who's graphical notation is a useful starting point~\cite{Penrose1971}.
+They have been used as computational tools for simulating certain many-body quantum systems efficiently~\cite{Vidal2008,Evenbly2009,Verstraete2008}, as a tool for manipulating tensor networks~\cite{Biamonte2010} and to generalize quantum circuits~\cite{Bergholm2010}.
+Although it is straightforward to translate equations into so-called tensor string diagrams, a missing piece has been a graphical calculus for open systems theory which provided new results, and hence enhanced the potential for diagrammatic reasoning.